sonic-net/SONiC/doc/smart-switch/reboot/reboot-hld.md

 ### reboot CLI modifications ###

-Introduce a new parameter <span style="color:blue">'-d'</span> to the reboot command for specifying the DPU ID requiring a reboot.
+Introduce a new parameter <span style="color:blue">'-d'</span> to the reboot command for specifying the DPU module name requiring a reboot.
 If the chassis is not a smart switch, this action will have no effect.
 If the reboot command is executed without specifying any '-d' option, the entire switch will be rebooted.